 “We leave the bows here, we go in, this is us, this is our charge, and we will purge them.”

-The men reluctantly dropped their quivers, and prepared for the coming fight.
-Kraker and Uop appeard out of the tree line just a few meters away.
+The men reluctantly dropped their quivers and prepared for the coming fight.
+Kraker and Uop appeared out of the tree line just a few meters away.

 “Where is Hyla?”
 Otto asked.

 “Shame.”
 Otto said.
-Griping his sword tightly he started to rush into the temple.
-The others falling into rank behind him.
+Gripping his sword tightly, he started to rush into the temple.
+The others fell into rank behind him.
 “We will cut this disease from our land, we will restore safety, and most importantly, we will avenge those we have lost.”

 Like a flash of pale greens and blues, Hyla flew past them; holding something metallic in his hands, he disappeared into the temple.